aleyu0/cse15l-lab-reports/labthree.md

 To find out what grep does, it would be helpful for us to ask for the manual in out command.
 So, after I have logged into my remote account through `ssh`, I asked for the manual through `man grep`.
 In this lab report, we will explore `-rl`, `-c`, `-n`, and `v` and use them in the the `./written_2` directory given from the skill demo data.

 ## `grep -rl`
-* `-l` - `Suppress  normal  output;  instead  print the name of each input file from which output would normally have been printed.
+* `grep -l` - `Suppress  normal  output;  instead  print the name of each input file from which output would normally have been printed.
 The scanning will stop on the first match.  (-l is specified by POSIX.)` essentially lists all of the matched produced by the other command.
-* `-r` - `Read all files under each directory, recursively, following symbolic links only if they are on the command line.
+* `grep -r` - `Read all files under each directory, recursively, following symbolic links only if they are on the command line.
 This is equivalent to the -d recurse option.`

 We use these two commands together as `-rl` so that that we recusrsively search for a pattern within the files in the subdirectories it is given.
 When grep finds, the files with the corresponding pattern, it will print out the list of the file paths.